at1as/test-tracker/README.md

 - 'sinatra' (the webserver)
 - 'mongo' (the database)

+This also requires that your system has mongodb installed (this is done easily with yum or apt-get on linux, or homebrew on Mac OS).

 ## TODO

-* Include a database with the appropriate structure
 * Add ability to Edit test cases
 * Add test import between projects
 * Add ability to include attachments
-* Add ability to delete test cases
+* Add ability to delete test cases (and/or render them inactive)